SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-softuni/about-softuni.md

 This **programming book** accompanies the free programming lessons for beginners in SoftUni and serves as an additional teaching aid to help the learning process.

 ## The SoftUni Interactive Classroom

 SoftUni’s self-paced programs teach software developers worldwide in the innovative **Interactive Classroom** that combines **video lessons, coding sessions, examples, and exercises** in a single platform on the Web.

 Using the **SoftUni Interactive Platform**, you **write, execute and test code directly into the browser** and your exercise solutions are automatically evaluated by the integrated **Judge system**.
 If you have difficulties with an assignment, you can **get assistance** in multiple ways: with automated hints and guidelines or through SoftUni’s **help center**.
 Try it now with a [**7-day free trial**](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=PythonBook).

-SoftUni teaches programming and trains software engineering professionals worldwide through its innovative **SoftUni Interactive Classroom** (https://softuni.org), which combines **video lessons** with live coding sessions, **live code examples** and interactive **live coding exercises** with live remote **real-time developer support** (live chat with the trainers), integrated into a single platform on the Web.

-Using the SoftUni Interactive Classroom, you **learn directly in the Web browser**, where you **write, execute and test code** and your exercise solutions are automatically evaluated using an integrated **judge system**.
-When you have difficulties with some exercise, you **ask for help** over multiple channels: **automated hints** and guidelines and **live help** from the trainers (live chat with an expert from the SoftUni training team).
-Give it a try at: https://softuni.org.

 This is how the **SoftUni Interactive Learning Platform (Interactive Classroom)** looks like: